codalab/codalab-worksheets/docs/REST-API-Reference.md

 ### `POST /bundles/<bundle_uuid:re:0x[0-9a-f]{32}>/locations/`

 Adds a new BundleLocation to a bundle.
+If need to generate sas token, generate Azure SAS token and connection string.
 Request body must contain the fields in BundleLocationSchema.

 Query parameters:
 - `bundle_uuid`: Bundle UUID corresponding to the new location
+- `bypass_server`: Bool.
+If true, if will return SAS token
+- `url`: If the bundle is stored on GCS or Azure, this is the storage url.

 ### `GET /bundles/<bundle_uuid:re:%s>/locations/<bundle_store_uuid:re:%s>/`